 Historic Towns & Cities

 An elegant town in the heart of South Warwickshire, with Georgian and Victorian architecture, tree-lined avenues and glorious gardens.
-Leamington has a good reputation for shopping and excellent choice of places to eat and drink
+Leamington has a good reputation for shopping and has an excellent choice of places to eat and drink

 The birthplace of William Shakespeare, Stratford is steeped in culture and history.
 Set in the beautiful rural Warwickshire countryside, on the banks of the river Avon, it is one of the most important tourist destinations in the UK.
 You can enjoy the delights of Shakespeare’s hometown, get a taste of old England as you wander through the alleyways, parks and gardens, or enjoy a lazy day on the river Avon.